John Simpson Knox: Crimean War

 He was commissioned (without purchase) into the 93rd Regiment of Foot as an ensign on 27 February 1855.
 On 20 April 1855 he was transferred to the Rifle Brigade (Prince Consort's Own) as a lieutenant, and his original commission was backdated to 5 November 1854.

 On 18 June 1855, Knox volunteered for the ladder party in the attack on the Redan, an attempt to finish the Siege of Sevastopol, he was struck by a Russian cannonball, removing part of his left arm.
 His actions that day also contributed toward his receiving the VC.
 His Crimea Medal shows that he also fought at the Battle of Balaclava and the Battle of Inkerman.

 On 29 January 1856 Queen Victoria signed the warrant creating the Victoria Cross with the intention of rewarding acts of valour in the Crimean War.
-Knox's own VC was not gazetted until 24 February 1857, by which time he had already been made a Chevalier of the Légion d'honneur by an Imperial decree of 16 June 1856.
+Knox's VC was one of the first 85 VCs gazetted on 24 February 1857, by which time he had already been made a Chevalier of the Légion d'honneur gazetted on 16 June 1856.
 His VC citation read:

 When serving as a Serjeant in the Scots Fusilier Guards, Lieutenant Knox was conspicuous for his exertions in reforming the ranks of the Guards at the Battle of the Alma.

 Subsequently, when in the Rifle Brigade, he volunteered for the ladder-party in the attack on the Redan, on 18 June, and (in the words of Captain Blackett, under whose command he was) behaved admirably, remaining on the field until twice wounded.

 He was among the 62 men at the first presentation of the VC, made by Queen Victoria in Hyde Park, London on 26 June 1857.
 His action at the Alma was the earliest for which a VC was awarded to a member of the British Army—earlier actions leading to the award of a VC were carried out by members of the Royal Navy.